Skip to content

 Branch-Fetched Data

-If your data files were fetched from a Figma branch (using a branch file key in sources), variable and style IDs in those files may differ from the IDs on main.
-Your mapping file must use the IDs that appear in the branch data — not the main file’s IDs.
+If your data files were fetched from a Figma branch (using a branch file key in sources), variable and style IDs may differ from the IDs on main.
+Your mapping file must use the IDs that appear in the branch data.

-To verify which IDs are present, inspect the fetched *.variables.json or *.styles.json files directly.
+Inspect the fetched files directly to verify which IDs are present.
 If you maintain separate mapping files per branch, keep them alongside the branch data.

 See Also: